PEO vs. EOR: Which is Right for Your Business 2025?

 Pros Cons

-Outsources payroll, benefits, HR admin Requires a local legal entity
+Outsources HR functions like payroll, benefits, and compliance.
+Requires a local legal entity to hire international employees.

 What are the pros and cons of using an EOR for international hiring?[toc=Pros & Cons of EOR]